-Overview and summary (link to executive summary, Word doc)
+(link to executive summary, Word doc)

-All responses (link to Survey Monkey responses, pdf)
+(link to Survey Monkey responses, pdf)

 After small-group meetings wrap up in mid-October, the next step in the search is completing the Congregational Record, which will be available for all potential candidates to review as they research churches where they might like to be considered.
 Your input from both the survey and the small-group meetings will be included in this document (along with a LOT about the story of Emerson that you may–or may not–know).

 When the Congregational Record is completed, we’ll post it on the search committee’s web page so everyone at Emerson will be able to look at the same document being seen by applicants.

 In the meantime, if you have questions or comments, email us at firstname.lastname@example.org